Rengo-Labs/CasperLabs-LiquidNFT/JsClients/LiquidNFT/readme.md

 # CasperLabs-LiquidNFT-jsClient

-This repo has the script code to deploy liquidNFT contract Functions
+This folder has the script code to deploy liquidNFT contract Functions

 ## Requirement